 International Women’s Day is a global day celebrating the social, economic, cultural, and political achievements of women.

-To celebrate International Women’s Day 2021 we spoke to four of the women working at Guru about their involvement with the District Heating Divas – the group for women working in the heat networks industry.
-As well as hosting monthly meetups across five different UK regions, the District Heating Divas also supports the Heat Exchanger Mentoring Programme set up by Guru’s very own Chief Operations Officer Nicky Butterworth – a mentoring programme for women (but open to men) working in heat networks.
+To celebrate International Women’s Day 2021 we spoke to four of the women working at Guru Systems about their involvement with the District Heating Divas – the group for women working in the heat networks industry.
+As well as hosting monthly meetups across five different UK regions, the District Heating Divas also supports the Heat Exchanger Mentoring Programme set up by our very own Chief Operations Officer Nicky Butterworth – a mentoring programme for women (but open to men) working in heat networks.

 Georgina Orso – Marketing Manager